Acute proliferative glomerulonephritis

 Acute proliferative glomerulonephritis is a disorder of the small blood vessels of the kidney.
 It is a common complication of bacterial infections, typically skin infection by Streptococcus bacteria types 12, 4 and 1 (impetigo) but also after streptococcal pharyngitis, for which it is also known as postinfectious glomerulonephritis (PIGN) or poststreptococcal glomerulonephritis (PSGN).
-It can be a risk factor for future albuminuria.
 In adults, the signs and symptoms of infection may still be present at the time when the kidney problems develop, and the terms infection-related glomerulonephritis or bacterial infection-related glomerulonephritis are also used.

 Acute glomerulonephritis resulted in 19,000 deaths in 2013, down from 24,000 deaths in 1990 worldwide.
+Acute proliferative glomerulonephritis can be a risk factor for future albuminuria.

 Signs and symptoms

 Among the signs and symptoms of acute proliferative glomerulonephritis are the following: